-// Do a technology swap- some teens like watching something before bedtime.
+- Do a technology swap

+Some children and teens like watching something before bedtime.
 This is where a technology swap can help.
-Rather than watching on the tablet device (which emits blue light that can interfere with sleep hormone secretion) watch it on the TV (which doesn't emit as much blue light and teens sit further away from it).

-// Use digital tools- Tools like The Family Zone allow families to set up routines around when digital devices can be used (also restrict times of the day when you don't want kids using screens, for example, in the middle of the night or very early in the morning before parents wake up).
+Rather than watching on the tablet device (which emits blue light that can interfere with sleep hormone secretion) watch it on the TV (which doesn't emit as much blue light and teens sit further away from it). - Use digital tools Tools like The Family Zone allow families to set up routines around when digital devices can be used (also restrict times of the day when you don't want kids using screens, for example, in the middle of the night or very early in the morning before parents wake up). - Empty their sensory cups

-// Empty their sensory cups- To help calm teens' nervous systems, that are often hyper-aroused after they've used screens, provide activities that enable them to empty their sensory cup.
+To help calm teens' nervous systems, that are often hyper-aroused after they've used screens, provide activities that enable them to empty their sensory cup.
 This can include things such as running outside, walking, playing an instrument (anything physically active and outdoors is usually a great sensory experience).
 So too is chewing crushed ice (as it calms the vagus nerve) and even having a bath or shower.
-Basically, anything that calms the nervous system down and allows the senses to re-calibrate is helpful and can prevent the onset of the technotantrum that often follows screen time.

-// Balance teens' screen-time and green-time- Teens need outdoor, unstructured activities each and every single day.
+Basically, anything that calms the nervous system down and allows the senses to re-calibrate is helpful and can prevent the onset of the techno tantrum that often follows screen time. - Balance their screen-time and green-time Children and teens need outdoor, unstructured activities each and every single day.
+They need at least two hours in natural sunlight in total each day.
 Unplugged time is essential for their visual development, helps to regulate their circadian rhythms required for sleep and allows them to enter the mind-wandering mode of thinking (which will enable them to come up with creative ideas and solve problems).